Alsėdžiai

-Alsėdžiai (Samogitian: Alsiedē, Olsiady) is a small town in the Plungė district municipality.
+Alsėdžiai (Samogitian: Alsiedē) is a small town in the Plungė district municipality, in Lithuania.
 It is near the Sruoja River, 20 km from Plungė.

 Alsėdžiai is an administrative center of the Alsėdžiai eldership.
-Stanisław Narutowicz, one of the signers of Act of Independence of Lithuania and brother to the first president of Poland Gabriel Narutowicz is buried in the village cemetery.
+Stanisław Narutowicz, one of the signers of Act of Independence of Lithuania and brother to the first president of Poland Gabriel Narutowicz, is buried in the village cemetery.

-As of 2011, there were 896 inhabitants living in this town.
+As of 2011, there were 896 inhabitants in this town.

 History

 A settlement of Baltic tribes in the territory of the present-day city is said to have existed in the region as early as Mesolithic times.

+World War II

 In June 1941, Jews from the town were kept prisoners in a ghetto, some were killed and some were used as labor slaves.

 On December 24, 1941, 24-27 Jewish women and one boy were killed in a mass execution perpetrated by an Einsatzgruppen.
 The murderers selected a place by the foot of the hill by the cemetery so the victims couldn't escape.